TheIoTLearningInitiative/Master/README.md

 The Internet of Things Learning Initiative Master Document ==

-- Internet Of Things 101
+1. Internet Of Things 101

-- Internet of Things Sensors
+1. Intel® Edison
-- Internet Of Things Communications
+2. Intel® Galileo

-- Internet Of Things Gateways
+1. Internet of Things Sensors
-- Internet of Things Cloud
+2. Internet Of Things Communications
-- Internet of Things Analytics
+3. Internet Of Things Gateways
-- Intel® Edison
+4. Internet of Things Cloud
-- Intel® Galileo
+5. Internet of Things Analytics